 SLD with client applications - runtime applications as well as SAP Solution Manager.

-In the following blog posts, these questions are discussed.
+In the following documents and blog posts, these questions are discussed.

 Any administrator, who is responsible for an IT-landscape, which at least partly consists of SAP systems, will know that many applications rely on data provided by the SAP NetWeaver System Landscape Directory (SLD).
 For several reasons, having more than one SLD might be necessary.
 In this blog I put the recommendations from the SLD Planning Guide on the SLD topology in a (coco-) nutshell - not to replace this document, which is still mandatory, but to give you an easy start when developing a new SLD strategy.

 For detailed information, see:

 System data is gathered by the SLD and retrieved by the LMDB as a basis of the landscape descriptions in the SAP Solution Manager.
 In most cases, more than one SLD is available in the landscape.
 But can LMDB get data from more than one SLD system?
 Can one SLD provide data to more than one LMDB?
 In any case, to ensure data consistency some rules need to be followed – these questions are answered in this blog.

 Data from SLD and LMDB is since the introduction of the Early Watch Alert made available in the SAP Support Portal.
 With the Maintenance Planner, this data is now getting mandatory for landscape planning, so you need to be aware of the upload process.